Can You Trust Robo-Advisors to Create a Solid Diversification Strategy?

-It is important to note that, in the case of a Robo-Advisor, you do not choose your securities and ETFs that form your portfolio.
-Instead, the Robo-Advisor pre-selects low-cost index fund ETFs and other investments like mutual funds for you.
-Generally, ETFs chosen by Robo-Advisor include investments in U.S. stocks, foreign stocks, bonds, and real estate investment trusts (REITs).
-Robo-Advisors frequently use the Modern Portfolio Theory (MPT) or a similar principle to form a passive, indexed portfolio.
+It is important to note that, in the case of a robo-advisor, you do not choose your securities and ETFs that form your portfolio.
+Instead, the robo-advisor pre-selects low-cost index fund ETFs and other investments like mutual funds for you.
+Generally, ETFs chosen by robo-advisors include investments in U.S. stocks, foreign stocks, bonds, and real estate investment trusts (REITs).
+Robo-advisors frequently use the Modern Portfolio Theory (MPT) or a similar principle to form a passive, indexed portfolio.

 Further, they assign a specific weight and a tolerance range to each asset or individual security in a portfolio and continue to monitor and rebalance your portfolio to ensure that the asset weightage is as per your preferences.

 Can you trust robo-advisors to create a solid diversified portfolio?